O

 22:1

-cf. Psalm 36:9, Ezekiel 47.
+cf. Genesis 2:1–9, Psalm 36:9, Ezekiel 47.
 Although the heavenly city sounds quite different from the rural idyll of Genesis 1–3, there are rural features such as wholesome fruit and clear water, both of which sustain eternal life.
 Thus the last book of the Bible proclaims the same message as the first: God creates good things [3 p.212].
-The Tree of Life gave eternal life in Genesis 3:22.

 22:2

 This verse echoes Ezekiel 47:12.
-The Tree of Life exceeds the fruitfulness of the metaphor in Psalm 1:3, which compares a righteous man with a tree that bears fruit, but only in one season.
+The Tree of Life, which appeared in Genesis 2:9 and gave eternal life in Genesis 3:22, exceeds the fruitfulness of the metaphor in Psalm 1:3, which compares a righteous man with a tree that bears fruit, but only in one season.
 See also the comment on 21:25.

 22:3